cburdine/materials-ml-workshop/MaterialsML/data_types/sets_and_dicts.md

 print(chemists - physicists)
 ```

-Similar to lists, sets are mutable data types, meaning you can add or remove elements using functions like `add`, and `remove`.
+Similar to lists, sets are mutable data types, meaning you can add or remove elements from them.
+This is done using the functions `add` and `remove`.
 However, take note that sets cannot contain mutable data types such as lists.
 Here are some examples of the `add` and `remove` operations:

 ```{code-cell}
 # build a set of names: